DnyaneshwariPatale/DnyaneshwariPatale/README.md

 - 👋 Hi, I’m @DnyaneshwariPatale
 - 👀 I’m interested in Data science👩🏼‍🔬 & WebD
 - 🌱 I’m currently learning many things 👩🏻‍🎓
-- 💞️ I’m looking to collaborate on git
+- 💞️ I’m looking to collaborate on new ideas 💡
 - 📫 How to reach me @dnyaneshwaripatale14@gmail.com
 - ⚡ Fun fact : like waching cartoons 🙊